tobylunt/sed_find_replace/README.md

 You could check out [FAR](http://findandreplace.sourceforge.net/) (for "find and replace").
 Seems great!
 Not a command line utility though.
 I actually haven't used it.

 There are other GUI options out there as well.
-My favorite is probably the cleverly named [FART](http://fart-it.sourceforge.net/).
+My favorite is probably the [FART](http://fart-it.sourceforge.net/) utility, for obvious reasons.

 ## Acknowledgements

 I wrote the first draft of these functions while working for [Sam Asher](https://samuelasher.com/) and [Paul Novosad](https://www.dartmouth.edu/~novosad/), who were gracious enough to encourage me to continue to develop it into a utility and make it open source.
 Thanks a ton.

-for each pc01 town above a pop threshold (e.g. 10k) or flagged as a town:
-- this pc01 town substantially overlaps multiple constituencies - drop shrid, and flag those constituencies to be dropped at the end (do we want a pop percentage?) get pop totals by pieces.
-- this pc01 town matches the exact constituency. need to get matching constituency number/name, and pop.

-clean out addititional info out of the name, but put it in a new field strip out G.Ps and C.D. blocks and see what you have left watch out for OGs, MC, CT start with full list of bihar census towns, rather than everythign over 10k or whatever. take 2001 urban PCA and match from there.